lcperrin/bagel-boy-site/src/index.md

 - Classic toppings
 - Rotating specials

 > Replace this copy with the real story.
-Paste your photos in `/assets/uploads` and drop them into pages via the CMS.
+Paste your photos in `/assets/uploads` and drop them into pages.